zmtcreative/markdown-reader/FEATURES.md

 ## Summary

+> [!NOTE]
+>
+> This document is out-of-date and will be updated at a later date.
+See the README for the most current summary of features.

 This document contains information about the features enabled and/or customized beyond the general Commonmark specification provided by the base Goldmark package.
 Some of these enabled extension are provided directly by the Goldmark package,